Variational quantum eigensolvers for sparse Hamiltonians: Conclusion

 \section{Conclusion}

 In existing studies, the only Hamiltonian input model used in VQE has been decomposition into Pauli operators.
 In this paper we have extended VQE to the case of sparse Hamiltonians.
-We accomplished this by employing a variant of techniques previously considered applicable to future fault-tolerant quantum computers \cite{berry2014exponential}.
+We accomplished this by employing a variant of techniques previously considered applicable to future fault-tolerant quantum computers~\cite{berry14a}.
 For sparse Hamiltonians, we have demonstrated how VQE can be implemented via a decomposition into one-sparse, self-inverse Hermitian terms.
-Simulation of second-quantized Hamiltonians in compact representations in quantum chemistry, condensed matter, high energy and nuclear physics are natural candidates for this sparse VQE method~\cite{aspuru2005simulated,kreshchuk20a,kreshchuk2020light,kreshchuk2020simulating}.
+As discussed in the introduction, simulation of second-quantized Hamiltonians in condensed matter, high energy and nuclear physics, and in compact representations of quantum chemistry are natural candidates for this sparse VQE method~\cite{aspuru2005simulated,babbush17a,kreshchuk20a,kreshchuk2020light,kreshchuk2020simulating,kirby2021compactmapping}.

-In this paper we focused on VQE, but these results may also be used in the context of QAOA~\cite{farhi2014quantum}.
-QAOA to date treats classical objective functions that are a sum of local clauses, of which $3$-SAT is a canonical NP-complete example.
+This paper focused on VQE, but the results may also be used in the context of QAOA~\cite{farhi2014quantum}.
+QAOA to date treats classical objective functions that are sums of local clauses, of which $3$-SAT and MAXCUT are canonical NP-complete examples.
 Classical objective operators are diagonal in the computational basis and hence naturally one-sparse.
 The techniques here would allow extension to the case where the diagonal entries are given by more complicated classical functions.
 This broadens the space of examples within which to search for quantum advantage and also may provide practical advantages for problems with large locality such as the travelling salesman problem.
-We leave the investigation of these problems for future work.
+We leave the investigation of these ideas to future work.